Criminal lawyers discussing a case in Edmonton

 If both parties reach an agreement in appeals court, this usually ends the judicial process.

-Fortunately, DDSG Criminal Law has a number of expert lawyers with years of experience in this area of the law.
+Fortunately, DDSG Criminal Law has several expert lawyers with years of experience in this area of the law.
 Contact us today to learn more.

 Frequently Asked Questions About Criminal Appeals in Alberta